yerlanamanbek/teaching-FEM/Numerical Integration demonstration lesson/README.md

-# FEM course
+# Calc-II-Numerical-Methods
 An interactive Jupyter notebook that explains the order of a numerical method.
 This notebook covers Left Riemann sums, Right Riemann sums, Midpoint Rule, Trapezoid Rule, and Simpson's rule.
+This notebook also covers how to use log-log plots as the mathematically rigorous way of investigating the order of a numerical method.

 You can either download the files and run the Notebook on your local machine or you can launch the Notebook by clicking on the mybinder.org link below.